Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Conclusion

-\textbf{Conclusion} In this work, we present DRE-Bench, a benchmark designed to evaluate the fluid intelligence of large language models (LLMs) through abstract reasoning tasks grounded in a structured four-level cognitive hierarchy.
-Unlike prior benchmarks, DRE-Bench offers interpretability and dynamic robustness by probing latent rules across multiple tasks and variants at each cognitive level.
-Our results show that while LLMs have advanced, fluid intelligence remains elusive.
-DRE-Bench offers a scalable and interpretable framework for analyzing and tracking reasoning capabilities, paving the way for future models with stronger generalizable reasoning.
+In this work, we present DRE-Bench, a benchmark designed to evaluate the fluid intelligence of large language models (LLMs) through abstract reasoning tasks.
+By combining a hierarchical task design, a scalable generator–solver pipeline, and dynamic task instantiation, DRE-Bench provides interpretability, scalability and robustness beyond prior benchmarks.
+Our experiments show that while reasoning-oriented models outperform general LLMs, their accuracy declines as cognitive level increases and case complexity rises.
+The results indicates that true fluid intelligence remains out of reach for current LLMs.
+DRE-Bench offers a principled framework for tracking reasoning progress and guide the development of future models with stronger generalizable intelligence.

-\textbf{Limitation.} Our dynamic reasoning benchmark is fully code-generated, ensuring 100\% accuracy and verifiability.
-While this approach guarantees data quality, it requires annotators to manually implement task-specific generators and solvers, making task expansion labor-intensive.
-Moreover, as discussed in Section~\ref{sec:error_analysis_para}, incorrect model responses exhibit varying degrees of deviation, suggesting that accuracy alone may be inadequate and finer-grained evaluation metrics are needed to better assess reasoning quality.